Visiting Sandscale Haws with your dog

 1. Clean up dog poo

 Nobody likes standing in dog poo or seeing dog bags left lying around or hanging on fences.
-It is harmful to people and farm animals and it also pollutes the sandy soils leading to the loss of dune plants.
-Put it in a bag and put it in the bins provided at the car park or take it home with you.
+It is harmful to people, dogs and farm animals and it also pollutes the sandy soils leading to the loss of dune plants.
+Put it in a bag and put it in the main council bins provided at the car park or take it home with you if the bins are full.

 2. Paws for thought